 The shoes that use this type of leather are cheap, unreliable and will result in your contributing to the fast fashion epidemic.

 Men’s suede shoes are made with the thin inner splits of the animal skin, which makes them more flexible and affordable.

 This makes them lighter and better for summer wear.
 Desert boots and chukka boots are a perfect example of where suede works.
 As a style, they’re effortless and can elevate a casual look into a smarter one.

 The major issue with men’s suede shoes is that they’re more susceptible to damage.
 Due to its thinner material, they’re less durable and will often deteriorate faster than better cuts of leather.

 A prime example is when they’re exposed to wet conditions.
 The soft nature of men’s suede shoes can create an uneven stiffness and result in permanent discolouration.

-Although, there are many protective treatments and cleaning products to help stop the dye from running from the suede material like this one.
+Although, there are many protective treatments and cleaning products to help stop the dye from running.

 All-in-all, the key to ensuring your shoes are made from quality types of leather is to simply ask.
 If the company doesn’t know, you shouldn’t waste your money.